 - Place the prepared garlic in a shallow baking dish and roast at 400° for 40-45 minutes.

 I hope you enjoyed this easy recipe for Instant Pot Mashed Potatoes with Roasted Garlic.
-For more side dishes that are great for your holiday menu, check out the recipes below:
+For more easy side dish recipes, check out these tasty ones below:

 - Maple Roasted Acorn Squash